 Why Is There So Little Research On The Effects of Over-vaccination In Dogs And Cats?

 The first reason is that the days when veterinary colleges had the resources to self-fund studies are over.
 Nowadays, it is private manufacturers of veterinary goods that underwrite those studies.
 Veterinary vaccine makers will fund studies that are likely to indicate that your pets need more of the products they sell.
 They are not going to fund studies that are likely to indicate that your pet needs less of their products.
-Unfortunately, the same trend is happening in human medicine (ref1, ref2)

 The second reason is that the dangers are multi-factorial – highly complex – like the weather.
 The large genetic differences (diversity) in our dog and cat populations interplay with events (eg unnecessary vaccines) that only show symptoms later in life – and in a great variety of ways.

 The third is that these later symptoms can relate to problems in many different organs.
 In some instances, it might be the liver. ( read here) In others, perhaps the kidney. ( read here) There are vets who are suspicious that over-vaccination and overly high antibody levels might even play a part in later kidney failure. ( read here ) In humans at least, even the thyroid or pancreas are not immune to these problems, ( read here ) These events can occur in other unexpected locations and ways as well. ( read here) It is also plausible that repeated, unnecessary, life-long stimulating of your dog or cat’s immune system of pets with vaccines could make pre-existing inflammatory issues worse.

 After My Puppy Or Kitten Finishes Its Shot Series, How Long Will Its Immunity Last?